gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Where were you?"
 I whispered through the grille.
 "I looked everywhere for you."

 "I was here.
-I...
-I couldn't bear to watch.
-I was afraid you would...
-I was burning rosemary and cinnamon for luck."
+I…  I couldn't bear to watch.
+I was afraid you would…  I was burning rosemary and cinnamon for luck."

 "What?"
 Why had she been afraid?
 What did she have to be afraid of?
 The